jhashilpa/Customer-Segmentation/README.md

 How are these segments different from each other?
 What are your recommendations to the bank on how to better market to and service these customers?

->Preprocssed the data before training the model
+1>Preprocssed the data before training the model.

->Used K Mean algorithm to create clusters
+2>Used K Mean algorithm to create clusters.

->Analyzed elbow plot to come up with optimal number of clusters
+3>Analyzed elbow plot to come up with optimal number of clusters.

->Analysed above obtained clusters on different parameters like Avg Credit Limit,Total  no of Visits to bank,Total credit cards etc.
+4>Analysed above obtained clusters on different parameters like Avg Credit Limit,Total  no of Visits to bank,Total credit cards etc.

->ALso implemented PCA as no of features are large and again repeated all the above steps to get the clusters.
+5>ALso implemented PCA as no of features are large and again repeated all the above steps to get the clusters.

->The no of clusters obtained with PCA implementation and without implementation is same.
+6>The no of clusters obtained with PCA implementation and without implementation is same.